juergenweb/FrontendForms/README.md

 #### New method title()

-The title method adds a title attribute to the HTML template which will be displayed under the subject.
-You can also output it inside your template with the placeholder [[TITLE]]
+The title method adds a title, also known as pre-header attribute to the HTML template which will be displayed under the subject.
+This will be added automatically to the email, independent if you are using a HTML email template or not - no need to add it manually.

+This value will be placed inside an div tag and will be invisible to the user.

+BTW, if you want to show this value inside your template, you can use the placeholder [[TITLE]] inside the body area and the value will be visible for the user.

 ```php
 $mail = new WireMail();